We’re offering a 3.5-day summer course in February 2019.

 An immersive 3-day course for health professionals, bioengineering or health-research students, and allied health industry innovators wanting to learn about up-to-date innovations in 3D printing technologies and their use in medicine.

-We start with coffee and registration in the Beaven Lecture Theatre foyer, located on the 7th floor of the Christchurch School of Medicine.
+We start with coffee and registration in the Beaven Lecture Theatre foyer, located on the 7th floor of the University of Otago, Christchurch.

 Prestigious international and top-rated national researchers and MedTech industry professionals are confirmed to teach into our programme: